Connect an electric guitar to use with GarageBand on Mac

 If the guitar is connected to an audio interface, choose the channel number for the microphone.

-If the audio interface channels don’t appear in the menu, choose GarageBand > Preferences, click Audio/MIDI, then choose the audio interface from the Audio Input pop-up menu.
+If the audio interface channels don’t appear in the menu, choose GarageBand > Settings, click Audio/MIDI, then choose the audio interface from the Input Device pop-up menu.

 Make sure the format matches the input.
 Choose a mono input for monophonic instruments (with a single channel), and choose a stereo input for stereo instruments (with a pair of channels).
 To change the input format, click the Format button to the left of the Input menu.